ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 ## B

 **Beam, Incoming:** The source of the beam segment before interacting with a given a component as described by Y, Z and Angle coordinates.
-This is the `Outgoing Beam` of the last reflecting component the beam has interacted with, or the `Natural Beam` if no reflections apply.
+This is the `Outgoing Beam` of the last previous reflecting component the beam has interacted with, or the `Natural Beam` if no reflections apply.

 **Beam, Outgoing:** The origin of the beam path segment after interacting with a given component as described by Y, Z and Angle coordinates.
 This becomes the `Incoming Beam` for the following component.
-If this component is non-reflecting, repeat the outgoing beam of the last reflecting component.
+If this component is non-reflecting, repeat the outgoing beam of the last previous reflecting component.

 **Beam, Natural:** (aka Straight Through Beam) The neutron beam as it enters an instrument blockhouse without any additional reflections.
 This is a downward 1.5° for TS1 beamlines and a downward 2.3° for TS2 beamlines.
 The `Natural Beam` defines the Z axis of the Y/Z tracking plane in which the coordinate system used by the reflectometry server exists.